tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 This repo is a guide to complete a mini-competition to run and optimize HPL on UCSC's cluster, Hummingbird.
 Your score will be based on your GFLOPs achievement.

 # Task
 You will need to complete a 2-node HPL run on Hummingbird, on the "instruction" partition.
 Try to tune this to achieve as many floating-point operations per second (FLOPS).
+Hummingbird runs Fedora OS.
 The instruction partition consists of 2 AMD 6000 chips.
 We also refer to these chips as "nodes," within the partition.
 They each have 48 cores and 192GB, for a total of 96 cores and 384GB on the partition.
 Your only restriction is you may not use Spack to build it.
+Note that you also don't have sudo permissions.

 You MUST submit the following files:
 - script.sh - a bash script that we can run to validate your run